Deepali-21/Flood-Simulation-and-Early-Warning-Dashboard/README.md

 An interactive dashboard that simulates how rainfall accumulates and moves across a city, classifies every region as **Safe**, **Warning** or **Critical**, and tells decision-makers **which regions flood first, how long they have, and how many people are affected**.

+**AI component:** The flood model is a physics-based simulation with rule-based analytics and uses no machine-learning model at runtime.
+AI assistance (Claude by Anthropic and ChatGPT by OpenAI) was used during development.

 ---

 ## Overview